ybgdgh/L3MVN/README.md

 ## Installation

-The code has been tested only with Python 3.7, CUDA 10.nvcc on Ubuntu 20.04.
+The code has been tested only with Python 3.7 on Ubuntu 20.04.

 1. Installing Dependencies
 - We use challenge-2022 versions of [habitat-sim](https://github.com/facebookresearch/habitat-sim) and [habitat-lab](https://github.com/facebookresearch/habitat-lab) as specified below: